Megan Brunson, Treasurer

 As a nurse researcher, Brunson was the investigator for a 2006-2007 study to determine which interventions post-cardiac surgery patients perceived as best to quench their thirst with the least amount of nausea/vomiting and a study in 2012-2013 on the effect of ambient noise levels on patients’ nighttime sleep patterns.

-In 2009, she received the Lois Robillard Nurse of the Year Award at Medical City Dallas.
+In 2009, she received the Lois Robillard Nurse of the Year Award from Medical City Dallas.

 Brunson earned a Master of Science in Nursing from Saint Xavier University in Chicago and a Bachelor of Science in Nursing from Valparaiso University in Indiana.